Ars Pharmaceuticals

 At that run rate, improving gross margin alone will not save the model.
 Revenue has to scale a lot faster.

-aptar litigation and supplier pressure
+Aptar litigation and supplier pressure

 The trade-secret case involving Aptar matters because this is not abstract legal noise.
 Aptar is a key supplier, so a legal fight can bleed into manufacturing, timing, and cost.